Home » Where Is The Best Place To Put A Parrot Cage?

 You’re more likely to use toxic substances in bathrooms.
 Parrots can be adversely affected by the smell of cleaning products, like bleach.

-A parrot should be in a bathroom only if it needs a shower or has a respiratory condition and needs steam/humidity to unclog its blocked sinuses.
+A parrot should be in a bathroom only if it needs a shower or has a respiratory condition and needs steam to unclog its blocked sinuses.

 can I put my parrot's cage outside?

-Outdoor living enables parrots to synthesize vitamin D3, resulting in stronger bones, feathers, and eggshells while boosting the immune system.
+Outdoor living enables parrots to synthesize vitamin D3, which strengthens bones and eggshells and boosts the immune system.
 Outdoor aviaries are also larger and more spacious.

-There are also other considerations when housing the parrot outdoors, including:
+There are other considerations when housing the parrot outdoors, including:

 • Disease-causing pathogens.

-• Toxins, like pollution and pesticides carried by the wind.
+• Toxins, like pollution and pesticides, are carried by the wind.

 • Predators, like birds of prey, snakes, cats, and bats.

-If you only have 1 parrot in the aviary, it’s likely to grow bored.
+If you only have 1 parrot in the aviary, it’ll grow bored.
 Garden aviaries are best suited for housing many birds where they can keep each other company.

 You can keep the parrot in an aviary if the: